 The analysis was conducted using secondary data from 33 provinces in Indonesia from 2010 to 2019.
-The data was mainly obtained from two sources, the Center for Statistics Agency (BPS) and the Financial Services Authority (OJK).
-The dependent variables were UNEM, URBAN, and RURAL.
+The data was mainly obtained from two sources, the Center for Statistics A gency (BPS) and the Financial Services Authority (OJK).
+The dependent variables were UNEM, ORBAN, and RURAL.
 UNEM represents the number of unemployed people as a whole, while URBAN and RURAL indicated respectively the number of unemployed people in urban areas and rural areas.
 The data of the dependent variables were obtained from BPS.
 The independent variables were FINBUS, INF, FDI, and GDP.
 FINBUS was the amount of MSMEs financing in Islamic banks which was measured in billion rupiahs.
-The data of FINBUS was taken from OJK while the data of the other three variables were obtained from BPS.
+The data of FINBUS was taken from O44 while the data of the other three variables were obtained from BPS.
 INF represented inflation measured by the consumer price index (INF).
 Meanwhile, FDI and GDP, which were measured in million rupiahs, denoted the amount of foreign direct investment and economic growth respectively.
 The estimation started with a unit root test to check the stationarity of all variables.
+When

-When all the variables were stationary at the level, estimation was conducted using Common Effect Model (CEM), Fixed Effect Model (FEM) and Random Effect Model (REM).
+The estimation started with a unit root test to check the stationarity of all pariables.
+When all the variables were stationary at the level, estimation was conducted using common Effect Model (CEM), Fixed Effect Model (FEM) and Random Effect Model (REM).
 Afterward, It was necessary to confirm the selection of FEM among the other static panel models using the Chowtest and Hausman-test.
 The Two-Step GMM estimation then can be applied once FEM is selected as the best model.
 Afterward, it was necessary to do post-estimation tests to check the validity of all the instruments and autocorrelation in the error terms (Alaabed et al., 2016).
 To check for validity, the Sargan test was employed.
 In this test, the null hypothesis states that all instruments are valid.
 Meanwhile, autocorrelation was checked by looking at the second-order correlation in difference (AR2) with a null hypothesis stating that there is no autocorrelation.